ezsystems/commerce-documentation/docs/guide/logging/logging_api.md

 `LoggerInterface` is always used as the service for logging.

-Below you can find the list of the logging methods (in order of importance).
+The list below contains the logging methods (in order of importance).
-The last method, `log()`, should only be used if the log level of a message can only be determined at runtime.
+Use the `log()` method only if the log level of a message can only be determined at runtime.
 For more information about the PSR logging standard, see [the official specification](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md).

 ``` php